Riti16/RGR_Channel_Performance/README.md

 **Overview:**
-1.Manipulate data to draw insights.
+1.Manipulate data to draw insights
-2.Consider and deal with ‘edge cases’ or ‘irregularities’ in the data.
-3.Discuss what can be done next, such as what other data will bring this research to life more.
+2.Consider and deal with ‘edge cases’ or ‘irregularities’ in the data 3.Discuss what can be done next, such as what other data will bring this research to life more.